unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 #### Spell Level

 Every spell has a level from 0 to 9.
-A spell’s level is a general indicator of how powerful it is, with the lowly (but still impressive) _magic missile_ at 1st level and the earth-shaking _wish_ at 9th.
+A spell’s level is a general indicator of how powerful it is, with the lowly (but still impressive) _tek missile_ at 1st level and the earth-shaking _wish_ at 9th.
 Cantrips—simple but powerful spells that characters can cast almost by rote—are level 0.
 The higher a spell’s level, the higher level a spellcaster must be to use that spell.

 Spell level and character level don’t correspond directly.
 Typically, a character has to be at least 17th level, not 9th level, to cast a 9th-level spell.

 #### Known and Prepared Spells

-Before a spellcaster can use a spell, he or she must have the spell firmly fixed in mind, or must have access to the spell in a magic item.
+Before a spellcaster can use a spell, he or she must have the spell firmly fixed in mind, or must have access to the spell in a alien artifact.
 Members of a few classes, including bards and sorcerers, have a limited list of spells they know that are always fixed in mind.
 The same thing is true of many magic-using monsters.
 Other spellcasters, such as clerics and wizards, undergo a process of preparing spells.
 This process varies for different classes, as detailed in their descriptions.

 In every case, the number of spells a caster can have fixed in mind at any given time depends on the character’s level.

 #### Spell Slots

 Regardless of how many spells a caster knows or prepares, he or she can cast only a limited number of spells before resting.
-Manipulating the fabric of magic and channeling its energy into even a simple spell is physically and mentally taxing, and higher level spells are even more so.
+Manipulating the fabric of tek and channeling its energy into even a simple spell is physically and mentally taxing, and higher level spells are even more so.
 Thus, each Techcasting class’s description (except that of the warlock) includes a table showing how many spell slots of each spell level a character can use at each character level.
 For example, the 3rd-level wizard Umara has four 1st-level spell slots and two 2nd-level slots.

 When a character casts a spell, he or she expends a slot of that spell’s level or higher, effectively “filling” a slot with the spell.
 You can think of a spell slot as a groove of a certain size—small for a 1st-level slot, larger for a spell of higher level.
 A 1st-level spell fits into a slot of any size, but a 9th-level spell fits only in a 9th-level slot.
-So when Umara casts _magic missile_, a 1st-level spell, she spends one of her four 1st-level slots and has three remaining.
+So when Umara casts _tek missile_, a 1st-level spell, she spends one of her four 1st-level slots and has three remaining.

 Finishing a long rest restores any expended spell slots.